Maybe you are asking yourself, How in the world do I plan a wedding at the salt flats? I am here to tell you just that.

 Sunrise gives us that magical golden hour lighting, which is so important for photography – the midday sun can be a lot harsher.
 If we can’t shoot at Sunset for any given reason, Sunrise is a great way to go!

 That being said, the night sky is completely free from light pollution here, so you can also come back in the evening if you want to see the constellations and snuggle under the stars!
-Camping isn’t allowed at the Salt Flats, but you can definitely still visit at night – just be prepared for a dark drive back to your Airbnb.
+Camping isn’t allowed at the Salt Flats, but you can still visit at night – just be prepared for a dark drive back to your Airbnb.